emretuna/.dotfiles/README.md

 Directly use of this repo may conflict with your OS.
-Repo maintained for personal purposes only, you may get inspiration using these configurations it tested on linux mint and osx (which is currently supported by the repo).
+Repo maintained for personal purposes only, you may get inspiration using these configurations it tested osx (which is currently supported by the repo).

 ## Screenshot